Chris-Christian/PortSwigger-labs-writeups/Cross-site scripting (XSS)/readme.md

 - Reflected XSS with AngularJS sandbox escape without strings
 - Reflected XSS with AngularJS sandbox escape and CSP
 - Reflected XSS with event handlers and href attributes blocked
+- Reflected XSS in a JavaScript URL with some characters blocked
 - ...more labs in progress

 ---